 The Arts Major of Economics requires 112.5 points of study for attainment.
 This means out of the 300 point program, you have the opportunity to achieve two Majors in your course.
 Along with this, the Faculty of Arts offers a variety of Breadth Subjects designed to enhance your learning with options from a variety of fields.

-This is a sample subject list only.
-Subjects offered may change from year to year.
 Current and commencing students must refer to the University Handbook for enrolment purposes.

 Sample Study Plans